srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 This guide will explain the fluid system within the engine and how to use the pre packed components to create your own dynamic fluids.
 :::

+To make use of the components below add fluid related systems using `environment.enableFluids()`.

 ## Setup a fluid body

 A fluid body can be created via adding a `FluidComponent` to an entity.